jsogarro/artOfCode/week2/problemSet2.md

 4) Create a function called GameController that takes a Player as an argument along with a guess (in this case it will be any number from 1 - 10).
 When your function is called it should generate a random number from 1 - 10 and give the user 10 points for every correct answer.
 If the guess is incorrect then the user will lose a life.
 When a user has zero lives left this function will log "Game Over!" to the console and reset the user's score.

+5) Add a editUserName method to your Player constructor that will allow the user to update their user name.

-Bonus: if the user gets three guesses correct in a row award them an extra life!
+Bonus: If the user gets three guesses correct in a row award them an extra life!

+Bonus: Add a way for the GameController to keep track of the high score of all players in the game.

 ## Writing Assignment
 Write a blog post detailing your solutions to the exercises in the code challenges section above.